daverunfast/cleaning_data_course/README.md

 Subject: The test subject number
 Activity: Activities during data collection, including "WALKING","WALKING\_UPSTAIRS", "WALKING\_DOWNSTAIRS","SITTING", "STANDING", "LAYING"

-These signals were used to estimate variables of the feature vector for each pattern:
+The following variables are signals of feature vector captured.
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 tBodyAcc-XYZ

 tGravityAcc-XYZ

 tBodyAccJerk-XYZ

 tBodyGyro-XYZ

 tBodyGyroJerk-XYZ

 tBodyAccMag

 tGravityAccMag

 tBodyAccJerkMag

 tBodyGyroMag

 tBodyGyroJerkMag

 fBodyAcc-XYZ

 fBodyAccJerk-XYZ

 fBodyGyro-XYZ

 fBodyAccMag

 fBodyAccJerkMag

 fBodyGyroMag

 fBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

 mean(): Mean value

 std(): Standard deviation